 If you think about it, it makes sense.
 When you overspend, you’re essentially ‘borrowing’ money from the bank.
 If they don’t charge you a fee, you’re borrowing it for free.
 And what bank is in the business of lending people money for free?
-You’ve got to get a proper loan for that!
+You’ve got to get a personal loan for that!

 Banks do make a pretty penny off of overdraft fees.
 America’s 3 biggest banks alone raked in $5.1 billion in a 12-month period.